gaojingsheng/LiveChat/README.md

 # LiveChat: A Large-Scale Personalized Dialogue Dataset Automatically Constructed from Live Streaming
+This is the official repository for the ACL 2023 paper "LiveChat: A Large-Scale Personalized Dialogue Dataset Automatically Constructed from Live Streaming"

 ![DataConstruction](./Image/DataConstruction.png)
 LiveChat is a large-scale dataset, composed of 1.33 million real-life Chinese dialogues with almost 3800 average sessions across 351 personas and fine-grained profiles for each persona.
 LiveChat is automatically constructed by processing numerous live videos on the Internet and naturally falls within the scope of multi-party conversations.